kchilds1/progress-checkins/README.md

 ### progress-checkins

+## May 17, 2023
+   Subject: OK Coders class and Homework
+   -Access Property Names with Bracket Notation to Modify an Array Stored in an Object of: [Basic Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-data-structures)

 ## May 16, 2023
    Subject: OK Coders Homework
    - Use an Array to Store a Collection of Data to Modify an Object Nested Within an Object of:  [Basic Data Structures](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/#basic-data-structures)